SteveKChiu/CoreDataMonk/README.md

 --------------------------------------------

 By default CoreDataMonk will allow different threads to call `.beginUpdate` at the same time.
-This is good for performance, but as you might think, there are chances different threads work on the same entity, and you may have data race problem.
+This is good for performance, but as you might think, if there are different threads working on the same entity, it might have data race problem.

-The problem may not be as serious as you think, that is why we allow concurrent update by default.
+The problem may not be as serious as you think, that is why we allow it by default.
 The key is how different threads process entities.
 In most cases, most applications use different threads to process different entities, thus you don't have data race problem.